Suggestion on how to help your server in a restaurant be sure you don't get something you shouldn't have

 How do you explain to restaurants that you have food allergies and how do you know they listen yo you?
 I have a selected few restaurants I go to, and when I have to go to a new one I feel like my life is in danger...which it technically is (hehe) seeing as my anaphalaxis has reached a point where I have an epipen with me at all times, and even then I do not have long to get to a doctor...just wondering how everyone else copes with restaurants and take away places...

 I have a severe tree nut allergy, and I tried the challenge approach in the allergist's office.
 After 5 hours I ingested one whole almond, but because I did not show any symptoms in the office he told me I could eat almonds (ha, ha).
 I didn't have a reaction until 2 hours later.
 My tongue began swelling.
 Needless to say, I stay away from all tree nuts!

 I have a lot of food allergies.
 I am terrified of having strangers cook my meals not understanding my food allergies and other health problems food based needs.

 Does anyone else fear a long enough stay at a hospital or nursing home for you to eat several meals cooked in a setting not controlled by you?
-Do you have some food allergens that have many different names on food products and therefor difficult for a stranger to make sure there is no cross contamination or… read more
+Do you have some food allergens that have many different names on food products and therefor difficult for a stranger to make sure there is no cross contamination or straight up… read more